dyussekeyev/ida-spotlight/README.md

-# IDA Spotlight
+# 🔦 IDA Spotlight

-**IDA Spotlight** is a workflow-centric triage plugin for IDA Pro that helps reverse engineers quickly identify *high-value* functions in large binaries.
+**IDA Spotlight** is a workflow-centric triage and correlation plugin for IDA Pro that helps reverse engineers quickly identify *high-value* functions in large binaries and *correlate* the current binary with previously analyzed samples.

-Instead of manually scrolling through hundreds or thousands of functions, IDA Spotlight scores, ranks, and explains *why* a function may be interesting — enabling analysts to focus their time where it matters most.
+Spotlight is not just a scoring tool — it is a knowledge-driven analysis assistant.

 ---

 ## Key Features

 ### 🔍 Function Scoring & Prioritization
-- Scores functions based on:
+- Scores functions based on API calls, strings, and contextual relationships.
-  - API calls
-  - Embedded strings
-  - Contextual relationships between functions
 - Produces an explainable score with detailed reasons.

 ### 🚦 Priority Tiers